COLIBRI-CAGIRE/CagireImageSimulator/README.md

 This is the official repository for the COLIBRI/CAGIRE image simulator.

+CAGIRE is a near-infrared imager (J, H) that will be mounted on the COLIBRI telescope (San Pedro Martir, Mexico).
+As a part of the ground segment of SVOM, CAGIRE is designed to perform systematic followups of gamma-ray burst afterglows.

+A complete description of CAGIRE's specifications and performance is available in [Nouvel de la Fleche et al. 2023](https://ui.adsabs.harvard.edu/abs/2023ExA...tmp...39N/abstract).

 ## Generating a ramp

-Modify the parameters in "simu_b.py" according to your needs, and run it.
+Modify the parameters in `simu_b.py` according to your needs, and run it.

 Parameters include the target coordinates, photometric band, exposure time, whether or not to simulate a GRB, and output directory/file names.